IBM-Bluemix-Docs/certificate-manager/understanding-your-responsibilities.md

 # Understanding your responsibilities with using {{site.data.keyword.cloudcerts_short}}
 {: #understanding-your-responsibilities-using-certificate-manager}

 Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.cloudcerts_long}}.
-For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyboard.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {:shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.cloudcerts_long}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).